This post originally appeared in VICE UK

-Upon entering his house, I saw he had an A3 poster of himself manically grimacing on the wall, hands clasped like a pervert Bond villain.
+Upon entering his house, I saw he had a poster of himself manically grimacing on the wall, hands clasped like a perverted Bond villain.
 It was at this point he told me he was a magician.
-After 45 minutes of awkward conversation and shit wine I made my excuses, told him I didn't kiss on the first date (a total lie) and left.
+After 45 minutes of awkward conversation and shit wine I made my excuses, told him I didn't kiss on the first date (a total lie), and left.

-"You've got to go for the old ones," she said, coming across somewhere between Kris Jenner and a Bulgarian sex trafficker.
+"You've got to go for the old ones," she said, coming across as a hybrid of Kris Jenner and a Bulgarian sex trafficker.
 "Create a profile that says something like, 'Baby bear seeks big bear for honey and other treats.'"

 Just as I was about to throw in the towel, something amazing happened: I found a human being who was actually willing to have a pizza delivered to my office.
 The lonely fat girl inside of me squealed: "Could this be the one?"

-In terms of the blagging expensive shit for free thing, it could be argued that I panic ordered.
+In terms of the "getting expensive shit for free" thing, it could be argued that I panic-ordered.
 A margherita is hardly the most extravagant of pizzas.
 I could have gone for a vegerama, or even a meat feast, but I didn't want to scare my feeder away.